Time Series

 Task

 The Fourier spectrum assumes that the data are stationary and can be thought of as a superposition of regular sine waves with different frequencies.
 Its output will show which of the frequencies are present in the data and also their respective amplitudes.
+The Fourier spectrum is obtained through mathematical processes collectively known as the Fourier Transform, where a signal is decomposed into its constituent frequencies, allowing each individual frequency component to be analysed and inferences to be made regarding its periodic characteristics.

-Check the Numpy array containing the background and seizure data.
+Check the NumPy array containing the background and seizure data.

 PYTHON